 For sector specific guidance refer to the applicable World Bank Group Industry Sector EHS Guidelines.
 Manufacturing industry specific OHS risk management is addressed in more detail in the ILO’s online Encyclopaedia of Occupational Health and Safety.

-For further general guidance on GIIP relating to OHS, refer to CDC E&S Briefing Note: Occupational Health and Safety, IFC Performance Standard 2: Labor and Working Conditions, World Bank Group General EHS Guidelines and CDC Good Practice: Preventing Fatalities and Serious Accidents.
+For further general guidance on GIIP relating to OHS, refer to E&S topic: Occupational health and safety, IFC Performance Standard 2: Labor and Working Conditions, World Bank Group General EHS Guidelines and CDC Good Practice: Preventing Fatalities and Serious Accidents.